emmy-codes/bariatric-support-consulting/README.md

 [VS Code](https://code.visualstudio.com/) - For writing my code.

+[Google Fonts](https://fonts.google.com/) - For finding a replacement font that everyone would have access to.

 [Coolors](https://coolors.co/) - Used to collect the hexcode colour palette.

+[Convertico.co](https://convertio.co/) - For converting images to webp.

 [Picresize](https://picresize.com/) - Used to resize images.

+[Pexels](https://www.pexels.com/) - Collecting free stock images for website.

 ## Deployment & Local Development